Bundesliga bows to pressure and postpones fixtures until April 2 amid coronavirus concerns | Goal.com

 The DFL have, however, now decided that they will join Serie A, Ligue 1, La Liga, the Premier League, Eredivisie and MLS in bringing fixture lists to an enforced close.

-The plan is for those sides in the top two tiers to reaction to action from April 2.
+The plan is for those sides in the top two tiers to reaction to action from April 2, with the intention being to complete the campaign across all levels.

+A statement released by DFL read: “In light of today's developments regarding the coronavirus and suspected cases in direct connection with the Bundesliga and 2.
+Bundesliga, the Presidium of the DFL Deutsche Fussball Liga has decided at short notice to postpone the 26th matchday for both leagues.

+“In addition, the committee recommends, as planned, that the general assembly of the professional clubs, which will meet next Monday, continue to suspend play until April 2.